 With all the information we got, we were able to write a quite detailed and a historically rigorous briefing for each mission.

-At the same time, we had a lot of previous visual information, props and units modeled thanks to our last project, War Leaders: Clash of Nations.
+At the same time, we had a lot of previous visual information, props and units modelled thanks to our last project, War Leaders: Clash of Nations.
 From design, we wanted to offer a rich title regarding pacing and gameplay.
 So, from early stages, we gave a great importance to all the missions that the game could have, vavarie of objectives, to avoid repetitiveness, while bringing a fulfilling game experience to the player.

 Level Design Process

 For a designer, an important point in the process is to reach a fun experience within a beautiful looking level.
 Nevertheless an unbalanced level can ruin the overall experience.

 In Legends of War: Patton’s Campaign all the levels have been optimized along months of testing.